 (b) breaching quarantine (sec 7(1)(b) “any person who refuses or wilfully omits to do any act which he is required to do by this Act, or refuses or wilfully omits to carry out any lawful order, instruction or condition made, given or imposed by any officer or other person acting under the authority of this Act”); and

 (c) resisting or attempting to bribe quarantine officials (sec 7(1)(c) “any person who assaults, resists, wilfully obstructs or intimidates any officer or other person acting under the authority of this Act, or offers or gives a bribe to any officer or person in connection with his powers or duties under this Act, or being such officer or person, demands, solicits or takes a bribe in connection with his powers or duties under this Act, or otherwise obstructs the execution of this Act”).

 Section 10 gives the police service the power to enforce the Act, using force where necessary and the powers of arrest without a warrant:

 10(1) Every member of the Police Service shall enforce (using force if necessary) compliance with this Act and with any order, instruction or condition lawfully made, given or imposed by any officer or other person under the authority of this Act; and for such purpose any member of the Police Service may board any ship or aircraft and may enter any premises without a warrant.

 10(2) Any member of the Police Service may arrest without a warrant any person whom he has reasonable cause to believe to have committed any offence against this Act.

-This page was last updated on Monday May 11, 2020.
+This page was last updated on Monday 17 May 2021.

 Any further rules or regulations will be further considered and the article will be revised, as necessary.